Wishing You a Safe & Happy Holidays From SafetyDocs!

 3. Implementing Safety Measures

 • Personal Protective Equipment (PPE): Personal Protective Equipment (PPE) is crucial in minimising the risks associated with woodworking.
-Woodworkers should wear appropriate PPE, such as safety goggles, gloves, ear protection, and respiratory masks, to protect themselves from potential injuries or exposure to harmful substances.
+Carpenters should wear appropriate PPE, such as safety goggles, gloves, ear protection, and respiratory masks, to protect themselves from potential injuries or exposure to harmful substances.

-• Maintaining a Clean and Organised Workspace: A clean and organised workspace is visually appealing and contributes to safety.
+• A clean and organised workspace is visually appealing and contributes to safety.
 Keeping the workspace tidy reduces the risk of accidents caused by slips, trips, and falls.
 It also facilitates efficient workflow and minimises distractions.

 4. Hazard Reporting and Incident Investigation